pi-top/apollo-cache-updaters/README.md

 Common patterns in update methods are done automatically, for instance `writeFragment` automatically generates it's fragment from `data`.
-All automatic behaviours are easy to disable as a rule.
+All automatic behaviours are easy to disable.

 ## Table of Contents